Where to Donate Toys – Know the Best Places

 1. Charities

 Two of the most well-known charities that accept toy donations are the Salvation Army and Goodwill.
 However, call ahead to ensure that the local branch near you accepts toy donations.
-Toys are frequently given away to less fortunate children by these organizations, or the toys are sold, and the proceeds go toward the organization’s activities.
+Toys are frequently given away to less fortunate children by these organisations, or the toys are sold, and the proceeds go toward the organisation’s activities.
 In any case, the toys would benefit families who need help or for the community’s welfare.

 2. Shelters